-The third level of permissible police intrusion is the right to forcibly stop a citizen.
+The third level of permissible police intrusion is the right to stop and detain a citizen.
 A Level 3 stop is also known as a "Terry Stop."
 A stop occurs any time a reasonable person would not feel free to disregard the officer and walk away.
-Under this level, an officer may forcibly stop and detain a person when he or she has reasonable suspicion that the person has committed, is committing, or is about to commit any felony or a Penal Law misdemeanor.
-The type and amount of force used must be objectively reasonable under the circumstances.
-The officer may detain the person only as long as it is necessary to confirm or dispel the officer's suspicion.
-The officer may conduct a frisk of the individual when the police officer reasonably suspects that the person stopped is armed and dangerous.
+Under this level, an officer may stop and detain a person when he or she has reasonable suspicion that the person has committed, is committing, or is about to commit any felony or a Penal Law misdemeanor.